 1 – 2 dried red chillies, broken in half

 Make 2 cups of tamarind water and place in a saucepan.
 To this, add salt, rasam powder, asafoetida and curry leaves.
 Mix well and add the Boiled Dal Essence.
-Boil well.
+Cover, boil well and cook for a few minutes.

 Now add enough water to make up to 4 cups.
 As it comes back to the boil, remove from the heat.